 The clubhouse was renovated in 1967.
 Following the appointment of Austin Skerritt as Club Professional the club hosted its first Pro- Am in 1969.
 Also, in 1969 it was decided to install the club’s first automatic watering system.
 In 1971 the club elected its first Vice Captain and hosted the Irish Seniors Open which was won by J. O’Sullivan from Athlone.
 The clubhouse saw a further refurbishment between 1971 and 1973 while also in 1971 fire destroyed the professional’s shop.

 One of the biggest tournaments staged in Rosslare was the Carroll’s Irish Match-play Professional Golf Championship.
 Played in 1982, it was won by Paddy McGuirk by 3 & 2 from Peter Townsend.

 1978 saw the installation of a new course watering system. it was completed in 1985.

 While land for the Burrow Course was purchased piecemeal its development began in 1987 and the Christy O’Connor Jnr. designed course opened in 1992.
 Rosslare now boasts thirty top class holes of golf.

 In April 1999 the clubhouse rebuilding project was completed and officially opened by the President of the G.U.I.

 The 1980’s and 1990’s proved to be a very successful era for both Rosslare’s Ladies and Gents interclub teams.

-2005 marked the anniversary of the club and Rosslare Golf Club acknowledges the work of Mr Tom Williams in faithfully recording the historic details of this great club.
+2005 marked the anniversary of the club and Rosslare Golf Links acknowledges the work of Mr Tom Williams in faithfully recording the historic details of this great club.

 One hundred years of golf and golfers.
 From the carefree weekend hacker to the tetchy scratchman this respected old course has seen and continues to see it all.